Mquinn960/dataset-creator/README.md

 * Follow the prompts to use either manual (hit spacebar to capture an image) or auto mode (with capture times you specify)
 * (Optional) For many similar runs, uncomment the config within the script to skip any prompts

+### For a comprehensive step by step guide on using these applications and some additional info on how they work, please see [my new help repo](https://github.com/Mquinn960/sign-language-help)

 ## Built With